 “We can always change who we are,” I say to him, but catching George’s eye, as I follow them out the door, into the raw and blowing weather.)

 Cold and warm.
 I feel cold air move across my face, but warm quilts pile over me.
 I feel strangely clean.
 Not rested, but resting, a good thing, I guess.
 It feels like it should be good.
 Maybe it is.

 I can sit up.
-I can see the new clothes that I wear, a mottled tiedye of blue and gray and white: sky-camouflage.
+I can see the new clothes that I wear, a mottled tiedye of blue and gray and white: sky-camouflage, just like Deni made for me before, minus the birds.
 I can eat whatever they give me: small dabs in a cup every hour to accommodate my shrunken stomach.
 They’ve been doing that for awhile; I just haven’t bothered to open my eyes.

 But now I do.
 I can look about me and take in my surroundings.
 Another cave, very broad, very horizontal, and plenty of headroom, though so much wider than tall that sometimes one feels like it hardly offers much at all.
 I study the striations that arch over and around me.
 The geography must incline to that general pattern, folds of metamorphic rock thrust up into the sky; I’ve seen it before somewhere.
 And nothing but sky greets my gaze out there in the long slash of opening.
 Everything in here echoes faintly, almost unnoticeably.